Trump wants to host the 2020 G-7 meeting at his Miami golf course. Can he do that?

 The difference is that Trump’s properties, such as Mar-a-Lago and Doral, are commercial for-profit properties as opposed to a private home.
 When a foreign dignitary visits, they are ostensibly paying for their accommodations.

 “Bush wasn’t charging anyone to go to his ranch,” said Painter, the former White House ethics lawyer in his administration.
-“If he [Trump] is doing it for free, and hosting them for free, and he is not going to charge, then he is not running afoul of the emoluments clause.”
+“If he is doing it for free," he said of Trump, "and hosting them for free, and he is not going to charge, then he is not running afoul of the emoluments clause.”

-Trump did not give any indication that he would provide accommodations free of charge for the 2020 summit when pressed by reporters about whether he stood to personally profit if the summit were held at his property.
+Trump did not give any indication that he would provide accommodations for free when pressed by reporters about whether he stood to personally profit if the 2020 summit were held at his property.

 Trump on why the next G-7 should be held at his own country clubAug.
 26, 201903:31

-The U.S. government has consistently compensated Trump properties over the course of his time in office due to the president's decision to patronize his own hotels and resorts, including more than $200,000 by the Secret Service to his Washington hotel alone from 2016 to 2018.
+The U.S. government has consistently compensated Trump properties over the course of his presidency due to his decision to patronize his own hotels and resorts, including more than $200,000 by the Secret Service to his Washington hotel alone from 2016 to 2018.

-But Gupta argued that even if Trump were offering accommodations free of charge, there would still be legal issues.
+But Gupta argued that even if Trump were offering accommodations for free, there would still be legal issues.

 "Offering accommodations for free might be one way of avoiding the most obvious violations of the emoluments clause.
 But that hasn't generally been Trump's approach thus far," said Gupta.
 "There's also a separate problem that can't be avoided by allowing foreign dignitaries to stay for free: By using the G-7 summit to promote his failing private business on the world stage, Trump is using his official position for private personal gain.
 That's a violation of the most basic rules of government ethics."

 Trump received criticism earlier in his term for hosting Chinese President Xi Jinping and Japanese Prime Minister Shinzo Abe to separate visits at his Mar-a-Lago resort in Florida, essentially compelling the foreign governments to pay him to stay at his property.
-These visits were much smaller in scale than the amount of personnel that would be visiting for the G-7.
+These visits were much smaller in scale than a G-7 summit would be.

-The blowback to following through with hosting the G-7 at Doral would likely be intense, and some White House officials have reportedly warned Trump of such reaction.
+The blowback to hosting the G-7 at Doral would most likely be intense, and some White House officials have reportedly warned Trump of such reaction.